lovetaste-lovetaste/bot-overhaul-fork/README.md

 This is a heavily edited version of Showin's bot overhaul (heavily edited as in practically seperate things aside from a couple important functions that i was too lazy to make myself)

 ive only posted the spy changes as that is the one im focusing the most on right now.
+After that comes Pyro changes.
 Bot Commands to put into whatever server cfg you have: